NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] (!!!) steppers need to be able to go slower! a lot slower!
+  - When hz is below the threshold, switch from DMA timer + DREQ to a timer interrupt (high priority, probably?)
 - [x] Clean up the prototype electronics
   - [x] remember to power pico thru VSYS, not VBUS, to avoid potentially sending power upstream to the usb host
   - [x] supply 5V to HX711